justinmichaud/rust-nes-emulator2/README.md

 ![Super Mario Bros 3](/smb3.2.png?raw=true "Super Mario Bros 3")
 ![Super Mario Bros 3](/smb3.3.png?raw=true "Super Mario Bros 3")

-As you can see, there are still a few bugs left to work out in SMB3 relating to graphical glitches.
+There are still a few bugs left to work out in SMB3 relating to graphical glitches.
 Also, performance could be improved and the code could be cleaned up significantly.
 The scanline emulation in particular is slow and inaccurate.

+For audio, the two pulse channels are supported, but sweep is buggy.
+The triangle, noise and DMC channels are not supported.
+This is enough to hear the melody of the Super Mario Bros games, but special effects are wonky and there is no bass or percussion.

 # Building for web
 This used to work, but I need to fix it